 Carrying such a wide variety of products comes with a vast amount of compliance standards and carrier options to ensure guidelines are properly followed.
 To assist with this massive undertaking, Big Lots called upon the expertise of Chainalytics for aid in a truckload and intermodal transportation procurement event for the 2016 fiscal year.
 As a member of Chainalytics’ Freight Market Intelligence Consortium (FMIC), Big Lots knew the partnership would yield the desired results.

-The project began in December of 2015, with a 14 week timeline, and utilized Chainalytics proven procurement methodology comprised of rigorous data analysis to develop the future-state network to be bid, a multi-round bidding process with customized feedback between rounds, and an iterative scenario optimization process to move from a theoretically optimal solution to the adoption and implementation of business optimal solutions.
+The project initiated with a 14 week timeline, and utilized Chainalytics proven procurement methodology comprised of rigorous data analysis to develop the future-state network to be bid, a multi-round bidding process with customized feedback between rounds, and an iterative scenario optimization process to move from a theoretically optimal solution to the adoption and implementation of business optimal solutions.

 To kickstart the process, Chainalytics staff members gained an intricate understanding of Big Lots’ business procedures, requirements, and expectations through staff interviews, lane evaluations, risk mitigation analysis, and a compliance overview for the various product offerings available across Big Lots’ retail sites and omni-channel market.